 Great Dining on the Eastern Shore

 In Rock Hall, Waterman’s Crab House specializes in family dining, while the Osprey Point Inn is the perfect spot for a romantic dinner for two, with its lovely view of Swan Creek.
 In beautiful St. Michaels, The Crab Claw also has amazing views, and offers a traditional crab feast—great for families and groups wanting an authentic Maryland culinary experience.
 On Tilghman Island, Harrison’s Chesapeake House serves breakfast, lunch and dinner with boat-to-table seafood and local farm products that are featured in recipes that have been passed down for generations.
-If you’re visiting charming Oxford in the spring or summer, check out Schooners on Town Creek (it’s open seasonally, so call ahead).
 On the banks of the C&D Canal in historic Chesapeake City, the Bayard House is considered to be the oldest building in town and offers picturesque views, and its menu even features an Oktoberfest selection.